 Best for midsize businesses: Paychex

-Paychex recognizes that payroll solutions for micro businesses are different from those for businesses with over a thousand employees.
+Paychex recognizes that payroll solutions for small businesses are different from those with over a thousand employees.
 That’s why they tailor their payroll plans by business size: they offer solutions for 1 to 9 employees, 10 to 49 employees, and 50 to 1,000+ employees.

-Every plan includes payroll processing and payroll tax help, and most plans include some HR basics too:
+Every plan includes payroll processing and payroll tax help, and most plans include some HR basics too, including these:

 - Benefits administration